-Standoff Detection of Explosives: Mid-Infrared Spectroscopy Chemical Sensing
+Standoff Detection of Explosives: Infrared (IR) Spectroscopy Chemical Sensing

 Overview and Significance

 This project deals with the use of infrared spectroscopy in standoff mode and coupled to laser sources operating in the mid-infrared (MIR) to develop confirming (orthogonal chemical sensors) for detecting explosives residues on clothing, travel bags, personal bags, laptop bags/cases, skin and other substrates.
 The main hurdle to overcome is discriminating the nitro- or peroxide-based explosives from highly interfering, MIR absorbing substrates (matrices) in which explosives are found.
 Quantum cascade lasers (QCL) will be used as energy sources.
 QCL have revolutionized MIR spectroscopy applications.
 Techniques evaluated will provide positive/negative or a confidence level indication to the operator for the presence of explosives within 1 min (in most cases a few seconds) while operating effectively in a field environment at multiple distances with varying levels of relative humidity, air particulates, temperature, light and wind.